kunigundeh/3rd-p-Equipment/README.md

 - [ ] Implement exception for dual-shield-visibility (grailknight, warrior-priest)
 - [ ] Implement same weapon handling for slayer, grailknight, warrior-priest(?)
 - [ ] Implement handling for javelins (visible right-hand-/ammo-unit)
+- [ ] Do repass of previously completed for new skins

 ### Placements to do: (second pass needed once everything's done)